 - 1. Open either the Desktop Client (by clicking on the SAFR icon on your desktop) or the Web Console.
 (See Access the Web Console for information on how to do this.) - 2.
-On the Desktop Client, click File > Open and select an image file.
-On the Web Console, click on the People tab, click on the up arrow symbol in the upper right hand corner, select Pick File in the dialog window that pops up, and select an image file. - 3.
+On the Desktop Client, open the People Window by clicking on Tools > People.
+On the Web Console, click on the People tab. - 3.
+On the Desktop Client, click the Add face button at the top of the People Window, then select a facial image.
+On the Web Console click on the up arrow symbol in the upper right hand corner and select a facial image.
+Note: On the Windows Desktop Client, you're able to select multiple facial images at once, thus allowing you to register multiple people at once. - 4.
 Image files are usually .jpg, .jpeg, or .png files.
-If the file you selected has multiple faces on it, then SAFR will import all the faces on the image. - 4.
+If the file you selected has multiple faces on it, SAFR will attempt to import all the faces in the image. - 5.
 On Windows, you're able to select multiple image files at the same time to import all of them at one time.
 We recommend that you select no more than 20 images at a time.
-If you select more than ~20 images at a time, you're likely to experience a degradation of system performance. - 5.
+If you select more than $\sim 20$ images at a time, you're likely to experience a degradation of system performance. - 6.
 When you import facial images, you may be prompted to resolve any duplicate and/or low-quality image conflicts that may have arisen.

-15.3.1 Resolve Duplicate Images (only available on Windows)
+18.3.1 Resolve Duplicate Images